yeppiidev/simple-web-reminder/README.md

 # simple-web-reminder
-A simple reminder web application made from scratch in HTML This site works best when used from a mobile device.
+A simple reminder web application made from scratch in HTML

+This site looks the best when used from a mobile device.